kubante/sap-agent/README.md

 - **Multi-tenant Support**: Serve different tenants (filip, abdullah, jacob) with isolated data
 - **Offline Capability**: Graceful fallback to mock data when internet connectivity is unavailable

+## Differences from provided mock-up

+- Instead of a super generic request composition UI I opted for a more user friendly approach to configure requests for both services

 ## 🛠️ Technologies Used

 ### Frontend